sparklingrobots/nano2017/second_draft/extras/SlowCollapse.md

+SUMMARY: How the world changed, the slow collapse.

 How much they felt like they got trapped in these shitty neighborhoods.
 How they eventually realized that this is just their shitty life now.
 How much it was like a hurricane but on a grand scale.

 That's when the change happened.